Religious and Mythological Theme Naming

 - Jimmy Two-Shoes has Beezy (Beelzebub), Lucius (Lucifer), Jez (Jezebel), Sammy (Samael), and Cerbee (Cerberus), all named after Biblical figures (except Cerberus who is from Greek Mythology).

-- In Real Life, four out of seven days of the week get their English names from Norse gods.
+- In Real Life, four out of seven days of the week get their English names from Germanic gods.

 - The other three are named after the Roman god of farming (Saturday, after Saturn) and celestial bodies (Sunday and Monday, loosely "sun-day" and "moon-day").

 - Religious/mythological theme naming for days of the week is prevalent across Europe:

 - Saturday is named after Saturn, and across most European languages,especially Romance languages, the seven days of the week are named after the Seven celestial bodies that were visible to the Romans.
 Germanic languages break the pattern and name their days after Germanic Gods instead of Roman Gods for four days.
 Irish breaks the pattern on Wednesday, Thursday and Friday by naming the days after fasting practices- Dé Céadaoin, Déardoin, Dé Aoine meaning the first fast day, the day between fasts, and the day of fasting respectively.